-- CTE Dual Credit credit is first transcripted at the high school, then later entered on the college transcript. - The number of credits awarded is dependent upon the high school CTE Dual Credit articulation program. - A one-time \$15 fee will be charged for CTE credits. - CTE Dual Credit credits are not intended to be transfer credits.
+- CTE Dual Credit credit is first transcripted at the high school, then later entered on the college transcript. - The number of credits awarded is dependent upon the high school CTE Dual Credit articulation agreement. - A fee for CTE credits has been paid by the school district on behalf of its students. - CTE Dual Credit credits are not intended to be transfer credits.
 It is the student's responsibility to check with the intended transfer school about the transferability of these credits.